Tbobbe/portfolio/README.md

 To customize the page into your own portfolio you need to do **two** things: Get your images and edit the *content.json* file.

 ### Images
 To use your images just put them into the `public/images/` directory.
+To set the **background**, name it `background.png` and put it in the `public/images/` directory.

 **Important:** Some images need to be in a specific format, like 1:1, otherwise the page might look really weird.

 ### content.json
 To change the content of the page you need to edit the `content.json` file which is located in the `src/` directory.
-The first three fields to fill in are the `name`, `background`, and `logo` fields.
+The first two fields to fill in are the `name` and `logo` fields.

 `name`: Your name

-`background`: The name of the image that will be used for the background.
-Use the one provided or your own which you put into `public/images/`.
-If your portfolio site gets too tall, you might need a taller background than the one provided (I have not created an infinite background yet).

 `logo`: Your personal 1:1 logotype/icon which you put into `public/images/`.